-The Renewable energy market continues to grow.
-Climate change concerns, coupled with high oil prices, peak oil, and increasing government support, are driving increasing renewable energy legislation, incentives and commercialization.
-New government spending, regulation and policies helped the industry weather the 2009 economic crisis better than many other sectors.
-The roughly $800 billion stimulus package pending in Congress to revive the American economy includes billions of dollars in tax breaks and ther financial incentives to boost the use of renewable energy.
+The Renewable energy market continues to grow as we become increasingly aware of the threats of climate change, high oil prices, and peak oil.Increasing government support is driving renewable energy legislation, incentives and commercialization.
+New government spending, regulation and policies have helped the industry weather the 2009 economic crisis better than many other sectors.
+The roughly $800 billion stimulus package pending in Congress to revive the American economy includes billions of dollars in tax breaks and financial incentives to encourage the implementation of renewable energy in the United States.

 Renewable Energy Basics

-The United States currently relies heavily on coal, oil, and natural gas for its energy.
-Fossil fuels are nonrenewable, that is, they draw on finite resources that will eventually dwindle, becoming too expensive or too environmentally damaging to retrieve.
+The United States and the majority of the world rely heavily on coal, oil, and natural gas for energy.
+Fossil fuels are nonrenewable and draw on finite resources that will eventually dwindle, becoming too expensive or too environmentally damaging to retrieve.
 In contrast, renewable energy resources—such as wind and solar energy—are constantly replenished and will never run out.

 Most renewable energy comes either directly or indirectly from the sun.
 Sunlight, or solar energy, can be used directly for heating and lighting homes and other buildings, for generating electricity, and for hot water heating, solar cooling, and a variety of commercial and industrial uses.